Forget Flowers: 9 DIY Gifts Under $10 Sure to Melt Your Valentine’s Heart

 3. Frame your first conversation.

-I’m not going to share with you the first thing my boyfriend said to me because it’s very awkward, and he’d feel very embarrassed.
+I’m not going to share with you the first thing my boyfriend said to me because it’s very awkward, and he’d feel pretty embarrassed.
 It was also via a dating app.

 Anyway… depending on the conversation and its medium, quoting your first interactions can make for a sweet, meaningful present.
 Plus, it’s super easy.